All data is current as of 2013, unless otherwise noted.

 Percentage of alternative funding: 0%

-Through the Ohio State Public Defender (OSPD), the state reimburses counties for a portion of the cost of trial-level representation.
+Through the Office of the Ohio Public Defender (OPD), the state reimburses counties for a portion of the cost of trial-level representation.
 As originally conceived, the state would reimburse up to 50% of the counties’ costs, with the funds made available in the next fiscal year.
 But state funding never reached the promised 50% level, dropping in some years to as low as 25%.

 In exchange for state reimbursement, counties were intended to comply with commission standards of quality, but the commission failed for decades to promulgate any standards, meaning there was no minimum threshold of quality against which to attach the state dollars.
 As a result, counties have little incentive to provide constitutionally adequate services.